bazelbuild/bazel/site/docs/skylark/testing.md

   tests.

 The basic principle is to define a testing rule that depends on the rule-under-test.
-This gives the testing rule access to the rule-under-test’s providers.
+This gives the testing rule access to the rule-under-test's providers.

-The testing rule’s implementation function carries out assertions.
+The testing rule's implementation function carries out assertions.
 If there are any failures, these are not raised immediately by calling `fail()` (which would trigger an analysis-time build error), but rather by storing the errors in a generated script that fails at test execution time.